Evil Lives Here: Season 17 (2025)

+Season 18 (2025)

+Evil Lives Here: After the Evil

+The 6-7 minute extras were released with interviews of people who told their heart-stopping stories on the program after some time.

 Evil Lives Here: Shadows of Death

 A spinoff series titled Evil Lives Here: Shadows of Death debuted on October 29, 2020.
-Whereas the parent show Evil Lives Here showcases a person being interviewed on a family member who is a murderer and how the situation has affected them, this show features mostly the associates of the victims and law enforcement themselves being interviewed on how they were affected by the culprit's actions or culprits if there was more than one.

 As of 2021, the actors of the show must be vaccinated as a result of the COVID-19 pandemic.

 Premise

+Whereas the parent show Evil Lives Here showcases a person being interviewed on a family member who is a murderer and how the situation has affected them, this show features mostly the associates of the victims and law enforcement themselves being interviewed on how they were affected by the culprit's actions or culprits if there was more than one.

 Some episodes do favor the original show's format featuring family member culprits, but the stories are told by two or more people of the family (often joined by a police officer assigned to the case), as opposed to just one person the whole way through which is a main element of the original show for most of the episodes.
 With Shadows of Death, it is the reversal where solo interview storytelling is rare.